 Local Girl Scout Troop Helps Neighbors in Need

-Girl Scout Troop 1482 established their Blessing Box in order to fight hunger with the help of the community.
+Girl Scout Troop 1482’s Blessing Box helps fight hunger in Broken Arrow with the help of the community.

-In the east parking lot of Broken Arrow’s First United Methodist Church, a green wooden box stands tall atop a wooden pole, groceries and other necessities visible through its etched glass door.
+In the east parking lot of First United Methodist Church in Broken Arrow, a green wooden box stands tall atop a wooden pole, groceries and other necessities visible through its etched glass door.
 This is Girl Scout Troop 1482’s Blessing Box.
 Earlier this year, seven of the troop’s Junior members planned, built, and stocked the box in hopes of uniting their community with the common goal of fighting hunger and helping those in need.
 Since the official ribbon-cutting ceremony on May 21, the box has been a place for both giving and receiving.

 Given the many needs present in the community and the array of worthy causes to support, the Scouts had many sources of inspiration while brainstorming potential project ideas.
 The girls each presented an idea to the troop for consideration, and everyone voted for the idea they felt would most benefit the community.
 In the end, the Blessing Box was chosen, and the hard work began.

 From start to finish, the process of creating the Blessing Box was quite an undertaking, as the girls were responsible for everything from coming up with a workable design for the structure and building the box itself, to organizing food drives and soliciting donations from local businesses.
 Of the building process, Lillian said, “It took a very long time to get the design right and it took even longer to build it.
 We used saws, hammers, wood glue, drills, shovels, cement, paint and planning!”